 Looking to focus more on healthy eating within your wellbeing strategy?
 A workplace nutrition workshop could be a good place to start.

 Increasingly employers are recognising the impact of healthy eating on health and productivity and look for cost-effective ways to promote healthy eating among their workforce.
-Having delivered close to a thousand nutrition workshops over the past 6 years, in a range of formats, we’ve learnt through experience the dos and don’ts of successful workshops.
+Having delivered close to a thousand nutrition workshops over the past 6 years, we’ve learnt through experience the dos and don’ts of successful workshops.
 So what do you need to know in order to get the best results?

 1. Where do nutrition workshops fit within your overall wellbeing strategy?

-Workplace nutrition workshops are much more effective as part of an ongoing structured initiative.
+Workplace nutrition workshops are most effective as part of an ongoing structured initiative.
 It’s a bit like going to the gym: a single workout will feel good for a couple of days but is likely to have limited long term impact.
-Also bear in mind that nutrition is not neatly confined to physical wellbeing, it also offers a effective approach to mental health which complements other initiatives such as mental health first aid training.
+Also bear in mind that nutrition is not neatly confined to physical wellbeing, it also offers an effective approach to mental health which complements other initiatives such as mental health first aid training.